ragle/searchlight/assets/docs_markdown.md

 *  ```html``` - **string** - A string containing valid HTML

-**Description** - Attempts to Strip html from a string, returnins a plain text version on success, the original HTML on failure
+**Description** - Attempts to strip html from a string, returns a plain text version on success, the original HTML on failure

 **Returns** - String